lnbits/TPoS-Stripe-Tap-to-Pay-Wrapper/README.md

 <a href="https://x.com/lnbits/status/1974218832077054315">https://x.com/lnbits/status/1974218832077054315</a>

-> ☝️ please like/share/subscribe.
-It's the easiest way to contribute.
+> ☝️ Please like/share/subscribe, it's the easiest way to contribute, and we really appreciate it.

 ## Getting Started